linusnorton/ljn.io/_posts/2018-06-28-a-practical-introduction-to-conditional-types.md

 The `NotUndefined<T>` type will exclude `undefined` from a list of types, so if we pass it `string | number | undefined` then the result will be `string | number`.

-Using conditional types we can construct a list of mandatory properties of an object by asserting that the type of the key is the same as the as the type of the key without `undefined`:
+Using conditional types we can construct a list of mandatory properties of an object by asserting that the type of the key is the same as the type of the key without `undefined`:

 ```typescript
 T[K] extends NotUndefined<T[K]>